RetroReversing/retroReversing/categories/misc/Tools.md

 - **C**: The versatile language that struck a balance between performance and portability.
 - **C++**: The language that introduced object-oriented programming to game development.

+{% include link-to-other-post.html post="/programming" description="For more information on Programming languages used for game development check out this post." %}

 ### **Assemblers & Compilers**
 Learn about the assemblers and compilers that transformed code into playable games.
 These powerful tools were pivotal in optimizing and translating the developers' visions into the games we remember.
 Understand the role of early compilers and their impact on game performance and development workflows.
 Key tools include: